codelucas/codelucas.com/_posts/2013-09-27-scammers-and-founders.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/LgHS_-L8iVs" frameborder="0" allowfullscreen=""></iframe>

 Compared to local or smaller school sponsored hackathons, this was on a whole new level.
 Contestants came from over 100 universities all over the globe and free food and tons of sponsor gear were provided!
 I ended up recieving $100 in AWS credit, $2000 appengine credit, and 10GB Dropbox storage!
 Oh, and unlimited free tshirts :) Words can't describe how frenetic and convivial the environment was.
 There were students laying half awake holding their laptops at 3-5A.M. in the morning.

-If I could change something about my experience, I regret not going with a team.
-A lot of the teams there had shifts where one person would work while others slept or ate.
-This was much harder if you were alone.

 I'm glad that hackathons exist, they bond people from different universities and countries together to not only build things together, but to mix ideas.
 I actually felt a distinct iconoclastic energy at Pennapps experienced nowhere else.
 Imagine a mass of students whose goal it was to disrupt entire industries with hacks produced in 48 hours.